alan-turing-institute/data-safe-haven/docs/roles/system_manager/security_checklist.md

 ### Verify by:

-#### Confirm that a non-privileged user is able to read the different storage volumes and write to Output
+#### Confirm that a non-privileged user is able to read the different storage volumes and write to output

 - Login to an SRD as the **SRE standard user** via the remote desktop web client
 - Open up a file explorer and search for the various storage volumes